 The problem with this approach is that it assumes that levels of voter turnout are exogenous to partisan vote share.
-Yet, it is likely that voter turnout is actually endogenous.
+Yet it is very likely that voter turnout is actually endogenous.
 Downs's (1957) seminal work on the logic of voter turnout implies as much.
 First, Downs's calculus of voting suggests that eligible voters decide whether to vote based in part on the extent to which one candidate is preferable (i.e., provides greater expected benefits) to the other.
 If some segment of voters sees no (or little, if there is a cost to voting) difference in expected utility between the candidates, Downs's model predicts that it is rational for these voters to abstain (1957, 39).
 Of course, the relative utility of the candidates also determines for whom a voter chooses to vote.
 In other words, a voter's relative preferences regarding the candidates, and thus the likely direction of the vote, affect his or her decision to vote in the first place.

 A second way in which Downs's logic suggests endogeneity is via the perceived closeness of the election.
 As the perceived probability of a close election increases, the instrumental value of voting also increases and turnout levels should rise (Nicholson and Miller 1997).
 Moreover, in close elections, candidates and parties also have a greater incentive to mobilize voters, another possible source of higher turnout (Cox 1988).
+Consequently, this could cause high turnout to appear to cause close elections when the reverse relationship is more likely.